Suzi Çelebi Mosque

 The Suzi Çelebi Mosque (Xhamia e Suzi Çelebiut) is an Ottoman-era mosque in Prizren, Kosovo.

-The mosque was built in 1523, and is the second earliest Islamic building in the city of Prizren and the first completely Islamic architecture.
+The mosque was built in 1523, and is the second earliest Islamic building in the city of Prizren and the first complete example of Islamic architecture there.
 It has a rectangular plan with a four-bay roof covered with tiles.
 Its roof is raised on eleven wooden pillars and covered with a triangular roof.
 A capital decorated with arched shapes is made on the wooden pillars.
 In the courtyard of the mosque are the old cemeteries of the city's Muslim priests.
-There is also the cemetery where Suzi Çelebiu and his brother, Nehari in Abdullah, are buried; both are known as among the first poets in Prizren.
+There is also the cemetery where Suzi Çelebiu and his brother, Nehari bin Abdullah, are buried, both of whom are recognized among the first poets of Prizren.